bihealth/bih-cluster/bih-cluster/docs/storage/storage-locations.md

 Ceph storage comes in two types which differ in their I/O speed, total capacity, and cost.
 They are called **Tier 1** and **Tier 2** and sometimes **hot storage** and **warm storage**.
 In the HPC filesystem they are mounted in `/data/cephfs-1` and `/data/cephfs-2`.

-Tier 1 storage is fast, relatively small, expensive, and optimized for performance.
+- Tier 1 storage is fast, relatively small, expensive, and optimized for performance.
-Tier 2 storage is slow, big, cheap, and built for keeping large files for longer times.
+- Tier 2 storage is slow, big, cheap, and built for keeping large files for longer times.

 Storage quotas are imposed in these locations to restrict the maximum size of folders.
+Amount and utilization of quotas is communicated via the [HPC Access](https://hpc-access.cubi.bihealth.org/) web portal.

 ### Home directories
-**Location:** `/data/cephfs-1/home/`
+Location: `/data/cephfs-1/home/`

 Only users have home directories on Tier 1 storage.
 This is the starting point when starting a new shell or SSH session.